gliech/create-github-secret-action/README.md

 #### `value`
 **Required** Value of the secret that you want to create/update.
 > This action cannot mask the provided secret value in workflow logs.
 If you do
-> not want the value to appear the outputs of your workflow runs, you has to be
+> not want the value to appear the outputs of your workflow runs, it has to be
 > masked before it is provided to this action as input.

 #### `location`